dmitro02/papa-ab-player/README.md

 - ability to set max volume
 - popup with author, full title and play button (set completed button?)
 - go to list by clicking whole top bar
+- separate spinners for meta and audio in player

 ***

 ## NOTES